CCRI-Cyberknights/stemday_2025/challenges_solo/05_ArchivePassword/README.md

-# 🔐 ZIP File Crack & Decode
+# Challenge 5: ZIP File Crack & Decode

-An encrypted ZIP archive was intercepted during a Liber8 exfiltration attempt.
-It’s locked with a password, but you’ve also recovered a list of possible passwords nearby — probably used by the same operative.

-Inside the archive?
-A scrambled message, encoded in Base64.
-Your mission is to crack the ZIP, decode the message, and uncover the real flag.

 ---

-## 🧠 What’s Going On?

 Password-protected ZIP files can be brute-forced if you know (or guess) the possible passwords.
-If weak passwords are used — or if you have a list of likely candidates — cracking is just a matter of time and technique.
+If weak passwords are used or if you have a list of likely candidates cracking is just a matter of time and technique.

+An encrypted ZIP archive was intercepted during a Cryptkeepers exfiltration attempt.
+It’s locked with a password, but you’ve also recovered a list of possible passwords most likely used by the same agent.
+Inside the archive is a scrambled message, encoded in Base64.

+## Objective:
+Crack the ZIP, decode the message, and uncover the real flag.

+   - Analyze the following files: secret.zip: the encrypted archive wordlist.txt: the list of possible passwords

+   - Brute-force the ZIP file with the wordlist until it opens.

+   -  Once extracted, decode the contents of message_encoded.txt (Base64).

+   -  From the decoded message, locate the one valid flag.

-But unlocking the archive is only part one.
-The extracted file contains Base64-encoded content — you'll need to decode it before the flag becomes readable.
+unlocking the archive is only part one.
+The extracted file contains Base64-encoded content you'll need to decode it before the flag becomes readable.

+## Investigator’s Journal:
+They always used the same weak password list lazy opsec.
+If you find that list, you’ve already got the key.
+Just try them until something opens.
+This challenge is about exploiting weak password practices and layered obfuscation.
+Think like an analyst work the outer shell before you reach the core.

 ---

-## 🛠 Tools & Techniques
+## Tools & Techniques

 Try using a combination of these tools for different phases of this challenge: